rkhatibi/rdk-puppet-modules/cphalo/README.md

 ### include cphalo
 installs and starts cphalod

+### include cphalo::service::disable
+installs, but stops the service

 ### apt
 You may need to modify to use *your* apt update process I didn't add one because it's likely to cause more problems